Francisco-011/studio/ROADMAP_TO_PRODUCTION.md

 **Action Items:**
 1.  **Configuration:** The `apphosting.yaml` file is already set up for a basic deployment.
-2.  **Deploy Command:** Use the Firebase CLI to deploy the application.
+2.  **Follow the Wizard**: In the Firebase console, navigate to App Hosting and follow the on-screen wizard.
+It will guide you through connecting your codebase and initiating the deployment.
 3.  **Benefits:** This provides secure (HTTPS), scalable, and globally-distributed hosting for the SIAP application with minimal configuration.